-- (a) The award of Performance Shares or Restricted Stock Units to a Participant in the Plan shall create no rights in such Participant as a shareholder of the Company until such time and to the extent that the Participant is delivered Shares of Common Stock pursuant to such Participant's Performance Share units or Restricted Stock Units, except that the Committee may authorize the payment of an amount equal to cash dividends on Performance Shares or Restricted Stock Units, or on a portion thereof, awarded to Participants in the Plan; provided that, if the Committee determines that all or any portion of an award of Performance Shares or Restricted Stock Units are not earned, vested or payable, then any dividend equivalents paid on shares in excess of the total shares ultimately earned, vested or payable under the applicable award will be subject to recovery, deduction and clawback by the Company, including, but not limited to, through reduction of any payout of any Performance Shares award.
-Holders of Restricted Shares granted hereunder shall have such rights as are expressly provided for herein and in the terms of the award.
-For Performance Shares, Restricted Shares or Restricted Stock Units, the Committee may establish one or more forms of award certificates or agreements which set forth terms or conditions of awards, including confidentiality, noncompetition, nonsolicitation or other restrictive covenants or other provisions. - (b) No adjustment shall be made in the Incentive Shares awarded on account of cash dividends which may be paid, or other rights which may be issued to, the holders of Common Stock during the term of the Plan except as stated in subparagraph (c) below.
+(a) The award of Performance Shares or Restricted Stock Units to a Participant in the Plan shall create no rights in such Participant as a shareholder of the Company until such time and to the extent that the Participant is delivered Shares of Common Stock pursuant to such Participant's Performance Share units or Restricted Stock Units, except that the Committee may authorize the payment of an amount equal to cash dividends on Performance Shares or Restricted Stock Units, or on a portion thereof, awarded to Participants in the Plan; provided that, if the Committee determines that all or any portion of an award of Performance Shares or Restricted Stock Units are not earned, vested or payable, then any dividend equivalents paid on shares in excess of the total shares ultimately earned, vested or payable under the applicable award will be subject to recovery, deduction and clawback by the Company, including, but not limited to, through reduction of any payout of any Performance Shares, Restricted Shares or Restricted Stock Units, the Committee may establish one or more forms of award certificates or agreements which set forth terms or conditions of awards, including confidentiality, noncompetition, nonsolicitation or other restrictive covenants or other provisions.

+(b) No adjustment shall be made in the Incentive Shares awarded on account of cash dividends which may be paid, or other rights which may be issued to, the holders of Common Stock during the term of the Plan except as stated in subparagraph (c) below.